About our Center

 The Sultan Qaboos Cultural Center (SQCC) was established in 2005.
 Our mission is to share Omani culture with the American people.
 SQCC promotes mutual respect and understanding between our nations and strives to educate a new generation of culturally sensitive and knowledgeable citizens in each society.
 Through outreach programs, scholarships, lectures, educational resources, cultural partnerships, and our cultural center in Washington, DC, SQCC shares the culture, history, and heritage of the Sultanate with Americans near and far

 The Center is named for the late His Majesty Sultan Qaboos bin Said al Said of Oman.
 His Majesty was an avid supporter of the arts and cultural conservation, and the center is one of his many cultural legacies.
 H.E.
 Hunaina Sultan Al Mughairy, Ambassador of Oman to the United States, serves as Chair of the SQCC Board of Oversight.
 Ms. Kathleen Ridolfo serves as Executive Director and heads the office in Washington, DC, and Dr. Iman Al Busaidi serves as the Deputy Director in Muscat, Oman.
-SQCC is funded by the Government of the Sultanate of Oman.
+SQCC is funded by the Diwan of Royal Court, Sultanate of Oman.
+SQCC is grateful to His Majesty Sultan Haitham bin Tarik for his continued support.

 For more information regarding SQCC's programs, scholarships, and resources, or to schedule a group tour of the Oman cultural exhibition, please email firstname.lastname@example.org.